patilb847/powershell_scripts/LocalUserCreation/ReadMe.md

-This is Readme for LocalUserCreation
+This script uses csv file to create local user accounts and stores log for each day.